Harvey Reid has played and taught guitar for 30 years, was a former national

 to do, and that's all you should do.

-of yourself.
-If you play gigs, tape all your gigs for 6 months,
+of yourself any way you can.
+If you play gigs, record all your gigs for 6 months,

-and listen to the tapes carefully.
-You need some reverb to listen
+and listen to the recordings carefully.
+You may find you need some reverb to listen

 to vocals on tape, and it takes a strong stomach to listen to